cooltexts/cooltexts.github.io/content/january.md

 title = "Bloody January"
 date = 2024-01-05
 [taxonomies]
-translators = ["andrew"]
+translators = ["andrew", "uglygooseling"]
 +++

-**Below we present a translation of a selection of poems on Kazakhstan's "Bloody January" uprising.
-While some of the poems have been written before January '22, we thought they captured something we couldn't quite get at ourselves, and served as rare rays of hope after Russia's invasion of Ukraine, when some of the special police units taking part in the massacre of protestors just a month later fighting over the airport in the Kyiv suburb of Hostomel.**
+**Below we present the translations of selected poems on Kazakhstan's "Bloody January" uprising of January 2022.
+While some poems have been written before the uprising, they capture the spirit of events we couldn't quite get at ourselves.
+They contain a rare sense of hope and courage that seems increasingly hard to muster after Russia's invasion of Ukraine, with some of the special police units taking part in the massacre of protestors just a month later fighting over the airport in the Kyiv suburb of Hostomel.**

-**Completed a long time ago, but we never managed to work out the copyrights for proper publication (and along with it, a proper introduction), so here they are.**
+**Having completed the translations a while ago, we never managed to work out the copyrights for proper publication (and along with them, a proper introduction), so here they are.**

 **Thanks to the authors, compilers, and those who helped us try to get it published!**

 **Original works, most originally written in Russian, with some translated from Kazakh into Russian by translators noted on corresponding pages,